 I worked as a computer programmer for 10 years before turning to math tutoring.
 I love teaching math and computer science to all ages.
 I see patience and creativity as being the highest attributes of my teaching style.

-Hardin-Simmons University - BS, Math, Computer Science
+Undergraduate Degree: Hardin-Simmons University - Bachelor of Science, Math, Computer Science

 What is your teaching philosophy?